AshleyD50/Cat-Weather-App/README.md

       ```

 The GUI should then load in, and the project is running!

+## Project Explained
+After you get the project running and open the GUI, there are many features to explore.

+1. The Main Screen (the screen you start on) displays the current weather and a cat themed to those conditions.
+Then from that screen, you have 4 options: the More Info Screen, the 3-Day Forecast Screen, the 5-Day Forecast Screen, or the 7-Day Forecast Screen.
+By clicking any of the respective buttons, you will move to the next screen.
+All screens will have a back button that takes you back to the Main Screen, so you will never get stuck on one screen.

+2. The More Info Screen displays a more detailed forecast and conditions for the day.
+It also features the themed cat "dancing" by having it rotate at an angle nonstop.
+This screen also has custom "The Forecast" art.
+Press the back button to return to the Main Screen, which will allow you to access the other screens.

+3. The 3-Day Forecast Screen displays the forecast for the next 3 days.
+This screen still displays the themed cat along with the weather data.
+It shows the short forecast for each period of the next 3 days.
+Each period represents either the morning or the evening of the day, so 2 periods make up one full day.
+Press the back button to return to the Main Screen, which will allow you to access the other screens.

+4. The 5-Day Forecast Screen displays the forecast for the next 5 days.
+This screen still displays the themed cat along with the weather data.
+It shows the short forecast for each period of the next 5 days.
+Press the back button to return to the Main Screen, which will allow you to access the other screens.

+5. The 7-Day Forecast Screen displays the forecast for the next 7 days.
+This screen still displays the themed cat along with the weather data.
+It shows the short forecast for each period of the next 7 days.
+Press the back button to return to the Main Screen, which will allow you to access the other screens.

+After you have explored all the screens, you should have a good idea of Chicago's weather!
+To exit the app, you can just close the GUI screen or manually stop the program from running.

+## Video Demo

 ## Acknowledgements
 Credits for the project idea, the API design, and the API implementation go to Professor McCarty.